List of characters in The Loud House franchise: Clyde McBride

-Clyde McBride (voiced by Caleel Harris in S1E1A-S3E8A, Andre Robinson in S3E8B-S5E26B, portrayed and voiced by Jahzir Bruno in A Loud House Christmas, S6E1A-S6E15B, and The Really Loud House, Jaeden White in S6E19A-Present) is an 11-year-old boy (12-year-old season 5 onward) who is best friends with Lincoln.
+Clyde McBride (voiced by Caleel Harris in 2016-2018, Andre Robinson in 2018-2021, portrayed and voiced by Jahzir Bruno in 2022-2024, A Loud House Christmas, The Really Loud House, and A Really Haunted Loud House, Levi Mynatt as a 9-year-old in The Really Loud House, voiced by Jaeden White in 2022–2025, Juliano Krue Valdi in 2025-present) is an 11-year-old boy (12-year-old season 5 onward) who is best friends with Lincoln.
 He owns a walkie-talkie that he uses on "missions" with Lincoln and is usually up-to-date on code words used when conveying messages.
 Clyde and Lincoln share many interests, such as video games and science fiction movies.
-He used to have an unrequited crush on Lori and tended to get nosebleeds, faints whenever he saw her, and/or he acts like a malfunctioned robot.
+He used to have an unrequited crush on Lori and tended to have nosebleeds, faint whenever he saw her, and/or he acts like a malfunctioned robot.
 He wears circular glasses, a yellow and blue striped sweater, black pants, and black tennis shoes.
 When Lincoln cosplays as Ace Savvy, Clyde dresses as Ace's sidekick One-Eyed Jack.
 Clyde is a 5th grader at Royal Woods Elementary School until "Schooled!" when he begins attending Royal Woods Middle School as a 6th-grader.
 He is also an accomplished pastry chef and baker.

 Howard McBride

 Howard McBride (voiced by Michael McDonald, portrayed by Justin Michael Stevenson in A Loud House Christmas, Stephen Guarino in The Really Loud House) is Clyde's overprotective red-haired white father, who cares deeply about his son's well-being.
-While showering Clyde with attention, Howard rarely lets him do anything unsupervised as he tends to get overemotional while watching his son grow up.
+While showering Clyde with attention, Howard rarely lets him do anything unsupervised as he becomes overemotional while watching his son grow up.
 Both Harold and Howard wear brown slacks, a pair of jeans, white sneakers, brown loafer shoes, a red collared shirt, a blue/teal sweater vest, a black bow tie, and a light blue shirt.
 The McBrides, who are an interracial couple, are the first married gay couple to be featured in a Nickelodeon animated series.

 Harold McBride

-Harold McBride (voiced by Wayne Brady in S1E09A-S6E11A, Khary Payton in S6E19A-Present, portrayed by Marcus Folmar in A Loud House Christmas, Ray Ford in The Really Loud House) is Clyde's overprotective black father, and the son of Gayle, who cares deeply about their son's well-being.
+Harold McBride (voiced by Wayne Brady in 2016-2022, Khary Payton in 2022-present, portrayed by Marcus Folmar in A Loud House Christmas, Ray Ford in The Really Loud House) is Clyde's overprotective African-American father, and the son of Gayle, who cares deeply about their son's well-being.
 While showering Clyde with attention along with Howard, they rarely let him do anything unsupervised.
 Both Howard and Harold wear brown slacks, a pair of jeans, white sneakers, brown loafer shoes, a red collared shirt, a blue/teal sweater vest, a black bow tie, and a light blue shirt.
 The McBrides, who are an interracial couple, are the first married gay couple to be featured in a Nickelodeon animated series.
-In the episode "Dad Reputation", Harold joins Lynn Loud Sr.'s group The Doo-Dads and plays the accordion.
+In the episode "Dad Reputation", Harold joins Lynn Loud Sr.'s group The Doo-Dads, and plays the accordion.